Normal dog poo can be many different shades of brown. But what if it’s not brown?

 “Rice”.
 White rice-like pieces in the stool usually mean your dog has tapeworms.
 The stool may be solid or loose.

 Grey, greasy stools may mean your dog has a pancreas or biliary issue.

 Black or very dark brown stools often mean there’s blood in the stool.
 It can be a more serious problem.
 Contact the vet immediately.

 Do You See Pink Or Red Specks In Your Dog's Poop?

 Red in the stool means there is blood in the stool.
 As mentioned before, contact the vet immediately.

 Do You See Mucus In Your Dog's Poop?

 Not technically a colour … but mucus is a detoxification response.
 Your dog’s digestive system is trying to get rid of something.
-It’s usually an acute issue and will often resolve on its own, and probiotics can help.
+It’s usually an acute issue and will often resolve on its own.